FrostMiser/Frostica-Adventure-Bot/README.md

 * !inv - Displays your inventory.

 ## Survival
 To survive, you will need to find food and water.
 Eat food or drink water stored in your inventory with !use <item>.
+You will also need to stay warm in cold areas.